transmissions11/solcurity/README.md

 - `T8` - Emit an appropriate event for any non-immutable variable set in the constructor that emits an event when mutated elsewhere.
 - `T9` - Avoid over-inheritance as it masks complexity and encourages over-abstraction.
 - `T10` - Always use the named import syntax to explictly declare which contracts are being imported from another file.
+- `T11` - Group imports by their folder/package.
+Seperate groups with an empty line.
+Groups of external dependencies should come first, then mock/testing contracts (if relevant), and finally local imports.

 ## Project